Fitomo/Classification-Service/README.md

 #### 4. Run the application

+  1. Start your local PostgreSQL database instance

-  Run the following command in your terminal to run the app:
+  2. Run the following command in your terminal to run the app:

   ```sh
   $ python app/app.py